Church Of St Nicholas is a Grade II listed building in the East Lindsey local planning authority area, England. First listed on 9 March 1967. Church.

 Description

-Parish church.
-1828, altered C20.
-Red brick in Flemish bond, painted ashlar dressings, slate roof with overhanging eaves.
-Nave plus western bellcote, facetted chancel, west porch.
-The gabled porch has plinth and pointed and stepped outer arch surrounded by a sandstone cross, angle pilasters and blank stepped side arches.
-The west end of the nave has pilaster buttresses and square bellcote with roundel beneath and louvred chamfered bell openings to east and west.
-Angle pilasters rise from sandstone corbels, the pyramidal roof has emaciate sandstone battlements.
-Side walls of the nave have advanced window bays.
-The 2 windows are of 2 lights with wooden tracery, stepped surrounds and plain bracketed cills.
-In the east end of the nave is a roundel.
-The lower facetted chancel, has a plain east window matching the rest.
-To either side of the chancel are lower C20 additions.
-Interior.
-Plastered and lined to resemble ashlar.
-The west door has a moulded and painted surround and double panelled doors.
-Above are blank quatrefoils in circles.
-The chancel arch matches with lower blank arches to either side.
-The chancel has blank pointed openings on side walls.
-Furnishings are all C19.
+The gabled porch includes a plinth and a pointed, stepped outer arch that is surrounded by a sandstone cross, with angle pilasters and blank stepped side arches.
+The west end of the nave is supported by pilaster buttresses and features a square bellcote with a roundel beneath and louvred chamfered bell openings on the east and west sides.
+Angle pilasters rise from sandstone corbels, and the pyramidal roof is topped with emaciate sandstone battlements.
+The side walls of the nave have advanced window bays, each containing two-light windows with wooden tracery, stepped surrounds, and plain bracketed cills.
+A roundel is located at the east end of the nave, while the lower facetted chancel has a plain east window that matches the others.
+There are lower 20th-century additions on either side of the chancel.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.